wbsoft/parce/docs/source/deflanguage.rst

 The following example stores a set of "known" words (they have been "defined" in this purely fictional language by prefixing them with a ``@``) which then are recognized and get the action ``Name.Constant``.
-And defining them again will be recoqnized as invalid!
+And defining them again will be recognized as invalid!

 Let's store the list of known words in a tuple.
 After importing necessary stuff, we write two helper functions: one to create a new ``words`` tuple with